-According to Census 51.5% of data, the Planning Area workforce is working within one (1) of three major (3) industry groups: education and health services, retail trade, or manufacturing (See Figure 3.
+According to Census 51.5% of data, Planning Area workforce is working within one (1) of three (3) major industry groups: education and health services, retail trade, or manufacturing (See Figure 3.
 6.4)Information services was not included in this chart since the Planning Area individuals has employed in this field.